tommytimmytony/tab-tracker/README.md

 *  The code still need some more clean up, especially in TabsContext.js.

 # LEARN
-*  My first REACT project.
+*  My second REACT project.
 I was able to learn alot of react component, hooks, props drillings, and bootStrap.
 I was able to play with the database, API, HTTPS, and alot more.